Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/navigate/clip.rst

    :Menu:      :menuselection:`View --> View Region --> Clipping Region...`
    :Hotkey:    :kbd:`Alt-B`

-Allows you to define a clipping border to limit the 3D View display to a portion of 3D space.
+Allows you to define a clipping region to limit the 3D View display to a portion of 3D space.
 It can assist in the process of working with complex models and scenes.

 Once activated, you have to draw a rectangle with the mouse,